oracle/graal/docs/getting-started/graalvm-enterprise/container-images/graalvm-ee-container-images.md

 ## Get Started

-Oracle Container Registry provides access to Oracle products to use in Docker containers.
+[Oracle Container Registry](https://container-registry.oracle.com). provides access to Oracle products to use in Docker containers.
 To start using GraalVM Enterprise images, you should accept the [Oracle Technology Network License Agreement](https://www.oracle.com/downloads/licenses/graalvm-otn-license.html).

-1. Go to [Oracle Container Registry](https://container-registry.oracle.com/) and click on “GraalVM”.
-You will be redirected to the GraalVM repositories page with different images types.
+1. Go to [Oracle Container Registry](https://container-registry.oracle.com/) and click on “GraalVM”.You will be redirected to the GraalVM repositories page.

     ![](/img/ocir.png)

 2. Click on the necessary image.
-For example, you need the GraalVM EE JDK image.
+For example, you need a compact container image with the JDK pre-installed.
 On this page, click the **jdk-ee** link.

     ![](/img/graalvm_repositories.png)